learn-co-curriculum/uci-mod-3-oo-my-pets/README.md

 # My Pets

-## Objective
+## Learning Goals

-1. Gain a deeper understanding of object relations.
+-  Gain a deeper understanding of object relations.
-2. Build classes that produce objects that interact with one another through associations and behavior.
+-  Build classes that produce objects that interact with one another through associations and behavior.

 ## Instructions